-Insufficient incentives for community health workers limits their engagement in TB screening, diagnosis, and follow-up, resulting in reduced impact in ending TB at the grassroots level.
+Insufficient incentives for community health workers limits their engagement in TB screening, diagnosis, and followup, resulting in reduced impact in ending TB at the grassroots level. has not been to scale in Uganda, limiting the impact on reducing the TB incidence.